Jobseeker's Allowance

 What is Jobseeker’s Allowance?

-Jobseeker’s Allowance (JSA) is for people under State Pension age who are unemployed, but able to work.
-It gives you a weekly income while you look for work.
+Jobseeker’s Allowance (JSA) is a benefit for people under State Pension age who are unemployed, but able to work.
+It gives you a weekly income while you search for work.

 Find out more about other benefits and financial support.